1) Understand the Dynamics of Love Addiction & Addicted Relationships

 If you haven't done so, download and read my very informative book on love addiction, The LOVE ADDICT in Love Addiction- inside, you will develop a very clear and comprehensive understanding of the problem.

-Moreover, to find long lasting recovery, you first need to understand the core issues of shame/self esteem, boundary impairment, unrealistic relational expectations, rescuing and placating, and fear of abandonment and intimacy- which is thoroughly covered in The LOVE ADDICT in Love Addiction.
+Moreover, to find long lasting recovery, you first need to understand the core issues of shame/self esteem, boundary impairment, unrealistic relational expectations, rescuing and placating, and fear of abandonment and intimacy- which is thoroughly covered my book.

 2) Face it: YOU and ONLY YOU- Are Responsible For Making Change Happen